saucekode/saucekode/README.md

 - 🔭 I’m a Software engineer
 - 🌱 Building cool stuff with Springboot and React
-- 😄 Currently learning Golang and Blockchain technology
+- 😄 Interested in Golang and the Blockchain technology
 - 📫 How to reach me: [@saucekode](https://www.twitter.com/_saucekode)
 - ⚡ Fun fact: I have this awesome friend who is the first man to walk on water - his name is Jesus 😄